 My last and final fib was halfway through dental school when I decided I should get glasses.
 Completely disregarding that my classmates and friends had never once seen me wearing any, I showed up one day in a pair of Burberry specs that I could not afford, but purchased anyway.
 I wore them for half a lecture before taking them off because they were driving me crazy.
 I told my peers that I was suffering from near-sightedness or far-sightedness, or some kind of sightedness that I couldn’t remember, and I stated that I must check with my optometrist (who didn't exist) to figure out what was wrong.

 Wearing glasses for fashion is actually a little crazy, which is why I didn’t want to admit to it the first time around.
 It takes a special kind of person to wear a device meant to assist you with an impairment as a statement piece.
 It’s really no different than someone wearing a knee brace as an accessory.
 People would ask if I had a knee injury, and because I’m doing this honesty thing now, I would say no, I’m just into knee braces.
 That’s odd, we all agree.
 But, glasses are more acceptable because of the way they change your whole look.

 You can switch out your clothes all you want, but you can’t really replicate the way glasses can completely transform you.
 It’s like presenting an alternate version of yourself — a version that cares less what others think.
 When I wear my glasses, people often don’t recognize me; they say I look completely different.
 What other accessory can do that?

 So, I have a new pair of glasses that I spent less on than the Burberrys.
 And, when I picked them out, I brought the ultimate test with me: my older brother Damian.
-Genetically programmed to make fun of me whenever possible, an older brother is a litmus test for how you look.
+Genetically programmed to make fun of me whenever possible, he's a litmus test for how I look.
 I went to the Retro Super Future store in Tribeca to find my dream glasses — that's the brand my idol Jenna Lyons wears.